-That was the PRE-ASSESSMENT, now let’s talk about PEEKING.
+That was the PRE-ASSESSMENT; now let us talk about PEEKING.

 Movement/Peeking: How To Move

-Movement is an essential part of the game, and peeking, is the middle man between movement and shooting.
+Movement is an essential part of the game, and peeking is the intermediary between movement and shooting.
 Peeking is the act of coming out of cover to engage or to observe an area.
-But as great as peeking may sound, it can lead to your team losing or winning the round.
+However, as great as peeking may sound, it can lead to your team losing or winning the round depending on how properly you peek.
 Have you ever noticed that people tend to hug the wall in long when they rush into A site in Dust 2?
 Do you ever ask why?
-It’s because they are using the INSIDE LANE.
+It is because they are using the INSIDE LANE.
 The inside lane is the inner side of a wall or angle.
 When you use the inside lane, because of the angles of the walls, it can be used as a defensive advantage.

 Movement/Peeking: Inside and Wide Lane

 As well as an inside lane, there is also a wide lane.
 A wide lane can be useful for attacking, as it give you the control of the angle and lets you split the angle into sections, like a pie; carefully checking the corner, without exposing yourself too much.
 Wide angles are also why the usual spot near the A site is also used.
-Wide angles and inner angles are a common sight in professional esports gaming.
+Wide angles and inner angles, and their use, are a common sight in professional esports gaming.

 Shooting: "How Do You Get A Headshot EVERY Time?"

-Now let’s talk about Shooting.
-I get a lot of questions on how I get headshots.
-And the answer is pretty easy.
+Now let us talk about Shooting.
+I get many questions on how I get headshots.
+In addition, the answer is easy.
 Just aim for the head.
-If you’re constantly aiming for the head, there is less chance of you having to waste precious seconds adjusting your crosshair for a headshot.
+If you are constantly aiming for the head, there is less chance of you having to waste precious seconds adjusting your crosshair for a headshot.
 Sure, you can kill with body shots, but they take longer, and risk you losing precious health.
-For example, if you’re holding an inside angle, and you want an advantage over the enemy, let me introduce you to ANTICIPATION.
+For example, if you are holding an inside angle, and you want an advantage over the enemy, ANTICIPATION will help you like no other.
 Anticipation is giving yourself enough reaction time to see the enemy and letting them across your crosshairs, making it easier for yourself to eliminate him.
 My students and I use this constantly and leads to many hackusations, when all we really did is give ourselves reaction time and just click whenever an enemy crosses our crosshair.
-It doesn’t get any easier than that.
-And that simple headshot just created an abundance of opportunities and advantages that could be used to win the round.
+It does not get any easier than that.
+Moreover, that simple headshot just created an abundance of opportunities and advantages that could help win the round.

 In order to shoot accurately, you must learn to shoot appropriately based on distance.
-You’re not going to spray at a guy across miles and hope to get a shot.
+You are not going to spray at a person over miles and hope to get a shot.
 What you need to do is control those shots accordingly.
 For example, if an opponent is far, you should try shooting one bullet at a time, so that your shots stay precise and lead to a kill.
-If the opponent is at a medium range, bursting, which is done by holding the fire button for a second or two, is appropriate, as it leads to a short burst of 3-5 bullets over a medium sized area and can do high amounts of damage.
-Only when an opponent is at touching distance, only then, is it appropriate to spray, and even so, spraying should be controlled with the help of recoil patterns.
+If the opponent is at a medium range, bursting, or holding the fire button for a second or two, is appropriate, as it leads to a short burst of 3-5 bullets over a medium sized area and can do high amounts of damage.
+Only when an opponent is at touching distance, only then, is it appropriate to spray, and even so, controlled with the help of recoil patterns.

 Every single gun has a recoil pattern.
-A pattern that is not affected by crouching like in the previous Counter Strikes.
+An unaffected pattern, unlike the previous Counter Strikes.
 I would recommend researching the recoil patterns of your most used guns, or the guns you want to learn how to use better.
 Knowing recoil patterns can lead to more accurate bursting and spraying at medium to close ranges.

 Psychology: A New, Yet Important Factor in Competitive Play

-Now, I’m going to introduce a new section that is never been talked about but is of extreme importance when playing.
+Now, I am going to introduce a new section that is never been talked about but is of extreme importance when playing.
 Psychology.
-Psychology believe it or not is a constant and dominant factor in casual, competitive, and professional matches.
+Psychology, unbelievably, is a constant and dominant factor in casual, competitive, and professional matches.

-Just like any other game, whether that’s chess, checkers, soccer, football, or Counter Strike.
-The point of the game is to beat an opponent.
+Just like any other game, (whether that is chess, checkers, soccer, football, or Counter Strike) the point of the game is to beat an opponent.
 To outsmart him.
 To be better than him.
 To get an ADVANTAGE that could help you in the future.
-There are many kinds of advantages: There are KNOWLEDGE, SKILL, EXPERIENCE, and SITUATIONAL ADVANTAGES, as well as something called INTUITION.
-I’m going to talk about each individually.
+First, there are many kinds of advantages: There are KNOWLEDGE, SKILL, EXPERIENCE, and SITUATIONAL ADVANTAGES, as well as something called INTUITION.
+I am going to talk about each individually.
 If you get the advantage over the other team, you WILL win.
 The solid point of counter strike is to get as many advantages over the other team and defeat them by utilizing those advantages.

 Psychology: Knowledge Advantage

-Let’s start off with KNOWLEDGE ADVANTAGE.
-Knowledge advantage is advantages gained through either sound stimuli, sight stimuli, or team/communication stimuli.
+Let us start with KNOWLEDGE ADVANTAGE.
+Knowledge advantages are advantages gained through either sound stimuli, sight stimuli, or team/communication stimuli.
 Sound stimuli is when you hear something, such as an enemy gunshot, footsteps, or other sounds that help you gain knowledge of what the other team is doing, or is about to do.
 An example is you listening to enemies running in tunnels about to head into the B site in Dust 2.
 The sound of the footsteps give you knowledge that the enemy is about to go into B site, and that you should prepare yourself for the incoming rush.
-Sight stimuli is when you see something, an enemy in tunnels, a grenade being thrown, a flashbang or smoke.
+Sight stimuli is seeing something: an enemy in tunnels, a thrown grenade, flashbang or smoke.
 You can get knowledge based on seeing things as well.
-A bunch of flashbangs usually lead to a rush.
-Seeing the whole team running catwalk on Dust 2 usually means that they might be heading to A. Knowledge advantages gives you information about where the other team is and what they’re doing, to help you come up with a way for your team and you to stop them based on what they’re going to do.
-A full 5-man rush into A site leads to most of the team rotating to that site to defend.
+Bunches of flashbangs usually lead to a rush.
+Seeing the entire enemy team running on catwalk on Dust 2 usually means that they might be heading to A. Knowledge advantages gives you information about where the other team is and what they are doing, to help you come up with a way for your team, and you, to stop them based on what they are going to do.
+For example, a full 5-man rush into A site leads to most of the team rotating to that site to defend.
 Sometimes, sight and sound knowledge might not come from you personally, sometimes a teammate will call out something they saw or heard.
 Which can help you to think about how to use that piece of information.

 I like to use the following situation to explain an extremely good, yet unfortunate, unused knowledge advantage that is extremely useful.
-When a CT in Dust 2 crosses double doors, and sees two awpers who shot a bullet each and 2 guys going behind the awpers going to their left, what do you think?
-“Well I almost escaped those two awp shots, whatever.”
-No, you should be thinking.
-“Okay, Two awpers, two riflers going towards long, one probably either got a close spawn towards long and is on his way or he is moving to tunnels because I did not see him cross behind the awpers.
-The awpers will not be playing close quarter combat with the awp unless they have to, they will probably watch long ranges such as mid, long to A site, or tunnels to B. The two riflers are on their way long, but they could also be taking the long way to cat, and rushing it.
+When a CT in Dust 2 crosses double doors, and sees two awpers, who shot a bullet each, and two enemies going behind the awpers going to their left, what do you think?
+“Well I almost escaped those two AWP shots, whatever.”
+No, you should be thinking: “Okay, Two awpers, two rifle players going towards long, and one probably either got a close spawn towards long and is on his way or he is moving to tunnels because I did not see him cross behind the awpers.
+The awpers will not be playing close quarter combat with the AWP unless they have to, they will probably watch long ranges such as mid, long to A site, or tunnels to B. The two rifle players are on their way long, but they could also be taking the long way to cat, and rushing it.
 There was a third guy with an unknown gun who is probably heading tunnels.”
 Look at how much information I obtained from the first 3 seconds of the round.
-And the only advantage the other team got was that two CT’s crossed to B. Thats it.
+In addition, the only advantage the other team got was that two CTs crossed to B. That is it.
 Just by those advantages alone, you have a greater chance of winning already.

 Along with effective communication, there is also MISINFORMATION.
 In order to help create tactics and increase the chances of winning, a team must use EFFECTIVE COMMUNICATION.
 “The last 2 guys are B, one is 30hp and the other one is 16hp with the bomb.
-Both have awps”, that sentence alone contains an abundance of accurate information to be used: The last two guys are B, one is 30 hp with an awp, the other is 16hp with a second awp and has the bomb, he might plant or not.
-MISCOMMUNICATION or INEFFECTIVE COMMUNICATION sounds something like this “THOSE ♥♥♥♥ING SONS OF A ♥♥♥♥ING ♥♥♥♥♥!
-LOOK AT THEM WITH THEY’RE ♥♥♥♥♥♥ FACES.
+Both have AWPs.” that sentence alone contains an abundance of accurate information to be used: The last two people are B, one is 30 health-points with an AWP, the other is 16hp with a second AWP and has the bomb, he might plant or not.
+MISCOMMUNICATION or INEFFECTIVE COMMUNICATION sounds something like this: “THOSE ♥♥♥♥ING SONS OF A ♥♥♥♥ING ♥♥♥♥♥!
+LOOK AT THEM WITH THEIR ♥♥♥♥♥♥ FACES.
 HOW DID THEY KILL ME?
 HAX!
 NICE HAX BRO.
 FIGHT ME 1V1 LAN”

 Psychology: Skill Advantage

 Next up is SKILL ADVANTAGE.
 Skill advantage really needs no explanation.
 Its skill.
-Some people have better reaction than others, some have better muscle-memory, some know recoil patterns and know how to shoot accurately better than others.
-It is natural advantages, advantages that come from the player and his talents.
-SKILL ADVANTAGES can be earned with time and consistency.
+Some people have better reaction than others do, some have better muscle-memory, some know recoil patterns and know how to shoot accurately better than others.
+They are natural advantages, advantages that come from the player and his talents.
+You can earn SKILL ADVANTAGES with time and determination, over time and training.

 Psychology: Experience Advantage